-Some radiotherapy can make you feel sick.
+Radiotherapy can make you feel sick.
 It can be helpful to try foods with ginger in them for example; ginger biscuits, ginger beer or stem ginger.
-Peppermint products can also help and we can also organise medication if needed.
+Peppermint products can also help but we can also organise medication if needed.

 Hair loss